andrewrnoel87/andrewrnoel87.github.io/_posts/2023-10-03-thirteenthpost.markdown

 ---
 layout: default
-title:  "Math"
+title:  "Math, Random, and Sorting"
 date:   2023-10-03 10:23:00 -0400
 categories: blog
 ---
-Today I covered Math in Python from the [programmingexpert.io][course-site] course.
+Today I covered Math and Sorting in Python from the [programmingexpert.io][course-site] course.

 """"""

 The standard library of a language are the libraries that the language comes with by default.
 In Python, this includes modules like os, math, threading and many more.

 """"""

+"""Math"""

 import math